Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     If active sessions are running, either wait for them to complete or cancel the session.
 See the following step.

-1. Cancel the running BOS sessions.
+1. (`ncn-mw#`) Cancel the running BOS sessions.

-    1. Identify the BOS Sessions to delete.
+    1. Identify the BOS sessions to delete.

         ```bash
         cray bos v2 sessions list --format json